 Curtis graduated with high distinction from the University of Iowa College of Law, where he served as Articles Editor of the Iowa Law Review and was a semi-finalist in the Van Oosterhout Moot Court Competition.
 After law school, Curtis served as a law clerk for the Honorable Myron H. Bright of the United States Court of Appeals for the Eighth Circuit.
 He then practiced for three years with Sidley & Austin in Washington, D.C. and twelve years with Moore & Van Allen PLLC in Raleigh and Charlotte, North Carolina.
 Curtis joined Ellis & Winters LLP as a partner in June 2004 and practices in the firm’s Greensboro office.

 In his free time, Curtis is an avid music fan and collector.
 He takes full advantage of North Carolina’s robust live music scene and enjoys attending shows by independent and obscure bands with his wife and friends.
-Curtis and his wife have four teenage children, including triplets, which has made for a truly interesting adventure.
+Curtis and his wife have four college-aged children, including triplets, which has made for a truly interesting adventure.

 - J.D., University of Iowa College of Law, 1988

 - Law Review: Articles Editor, Iowa Law Review, 1987-1988

 - Van Oosterhout Moot Court Competition, Semi-Finalist, 1987

 - District of District of Columbia